hmahmud42/bc_tech_intro/docs/bc_proto_consensus_algorithm.md

 ### Authorizing a Transaction

 When a distributed ledger is used to record transfer of some ownership of some item (land, jewellery, guitar - take your pick) between users, it is often protected using [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) so that the transfer from user A to any other user is [digitally signed](https://en.wikipedia.org/wiki/Digital_signature) by A's _private key_.
+By digitally signing it, user A can ensure no can tamper with the contents of the transaction without the tampering getting detected.

 > Since both public-key cryptography and digital signature are well known computer science concepts I will not discuss them in detail beyond the links.

 For example a transaction may look like the following